Google Manual Actions for unnatural artificial, deceptive, or manipulative links

-A manual action is a penalty for Google webmaster guideline violations.
+A manual action for unnatural links is a penalty for abusing Google webmaster guideline terms and conditions of use.
+In this case, building unnatural links to your site.

 If you have a manual action for “a pattern of unnatural artificial, deceptive, or manipulative links pointing to pages” then you will very probably need to use the disavow tool to clean up the links you commissioned or made yourself.